rmalgazeiro/paymentwall.github.io/docs/desktop-brick.md

 Brick is a pure credit card payment solution provided by Paymentwall.
 It allows you to develop your own payment experience for credit cards payments specifically.

+It has been embedded into [PayAlto](/payalto-home) as credit card gateway.
+Alternatively, you can integrate it using [Brick API](/API-Reference#section-brick-onetime-token) in your application.

 ## Try with Brick

 By using Brick test cards in [Sanbox](/brick/sandbox) or card information below to do a test payment.